marikadeveloper/cracking-the-coding-interview-exercises/VI-big-O.md

 guess \* guess = n is saying that guess goes up to the square root of n.
 Therefore this is O(sqrt(n)).

+#### VI.7 If a binary search tree is not balanced, how long might it take (worst case) to find an element in it?

+O(N).
+We might have only one branch and have to find the leaf deep down and visit each node once.